OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-returns.md

 ---
 title: Return data from a script to an automatically-run Power Automate flow
-description: A tutorial that shows how to send reminder emails by running Office Scripts for Excel on the web through Power Automate. ms.date: 04/12/2022 ms.localizationpriority: high
+description: A tutorial that shows how to send reminder emails by running Office Scripts for Excel through Power Automate. ms.date: 10/01/2022 ms.localizationpriority: high
 ---

 # Return data from a script to an automatically-run Power Automate flow

-This tutorial teaches you how to return information from an Office Script for Excel on the web as part of an automated [Power Automate](https://flow.microsoft.com) workflow.
+This tutorial teaches you how to return information from an Office Script for Excel as part of an automated [Power Automate](https://flow.microsoft.com) workflow.
 You'll make a script that looks through a schedule and works with a flow to send reminder emails.
 This flow will run on a regular schedule, providing these reminders on your behalf.

 > [!TIP]
-> If you are new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel on the web](excel-tutorial.md) tutorial.
+> If you are new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel](excel-tutorial.md) tutorial.
 >
 > If you are new to Power Automate, we recommend starting with the [Call scripts from a manual Power Automate flow](excel-power-automate-manual.md) and [Pass data to scripts in an automatically-run Power Automate flow](excel-power-automate-trigger.md) tutorials.
 >